camfort/fortran-src-extras/docs/json/schema.md

 used in any context supporting JSON.
 The hope is that parsing JSON is easier than parsing Fortran source code directly.

+## Major changes from inspiration schema
+These notes intend to assist migrating from the schema that inspired this one to this one.
+If something is unclear or not mentioned, try checking the relevant definition in `Language.Fortran.AST`, and fortran-src's changelog.

+  * serialize `a` annotation (at `anno` field)
+    * previously, a `ToJSON a` instance was enforced, but never used.
+  * complete schema: no partial instances, no `error`
+  * rework some AST nodes:
+    * overhaul `BaseType`
+    * comments are now plain strings, rather than objects with a `comment` key (that is left up to the parent type)
+    * operators use plain English instead of symbols (easier to use in JSON)
+    * literals in `Value` use their printed form, and are re-parsed into constituent parts during JSON parsing
+    * as well as JSON, executable can output pretty formatted YAML

 ## Outdated schema
 ### Introduction
 We use a BNF-style notation to describe the program structure.
 Program elements